Self-doubt is the single biggest issue with businesspeople.

 Instead, we can build an incredible amount of confidence in an entrepreneur by starting with a huge goal, adding hard and smart work, working backwards and essentially reverse engineering success.

 The example I’m going to run through in this article is directly related to starting a successful Amazon business.

 1.)
 Define Your Massive Goals

-Being happy, being rich, being successful are far too broad for goals.
-Instead we need goals that are very specific to what we are trying to achieve.
+Being happy, being rich, being successful is far too broad for goals.
+Instead, we need goals that are very specific to what we are trying to achieve.
 Oh and also read start with why as a way to get started.

 Let’s say your goal is to earn $1,000,000 in profit per year from your business.
 That’s a pretty common goal for most start-up entrepreneurs.
 Let’s also state that we are going to do this through Amazon.com.

 At the moment we just have a goal, a dream almost, this is something that on its own is useful, but creating a financial (or other metric tracked) goal is a great first step.

 Next, we need to reverse engineer whether it is possible on the platform we are talking about.
 In this case, this is Amazon.
 Luckily there is a funky tool called JungleScout that can help us estimate a competitor’s sales revenue for each product.
 This is great as we can see how “much” is needed to out-rank them on Amazon and launch a successful Amazon business of our own.

 To start you will need to come up with some product ideas.
 This is a technical skill all on its own and one that I’m not going to talk about now, but this is something I recommend all entrepreneurs learn – AKA solving a problem (what business essentially is in a nutshell.)

 Let’s assume you already have an idea and it’s toys for kids.
 After a lot of keyword research and searching on sites like Alibaba for suppliers you have an idea of the kind of products that have good margins, sell well and something that you think you could market very well.